 Over-the-knee boots by Loewe, Hermes, Hussein Chalayan, and Louis Vuitton

-Originally I tipped that this trend would enter the wardrobes of fashion forwards women in Autumn (Fall)/Winter 2009/2010, but you’ve all gone ahead and worn them anyway.
-Yes, Summer may just be about to reach the Northern Hemisphere but seasons be damned.
+Originally we tipped that this trend would enter the wardrobes of fashion forwards women in Winter 2009/2010, but you all went ahead and wore them anyway.
+Yes, Summer be damned.
 You want your thigh-high boots, and you want them now!

 Over-the-knee and thigh-high are undoubtedly the hottest shoe trend for women in the Autumn (Fall)/Winter season, but while they scream ‘sex’ make sure they don’t do it in the wrong way.
 Let’s not forget, that both styles of boots are also the domain of those lovely women one sees quite frequently at night ensuring that cars don’t linger for too long near street corners.
-So to avoid the “I wonder how much she charges” glances I recommend you also avoid two main things with any pair of over-the-knee or thigh-high boots you decide to invest in: chunky heels and a high-sheen patent finish.
+So to avoid the “I wonder how much she charges” glances, 2010 was all about avoiding two main things: chunky heels and a high-sheen patent finish.

 Suede thigh-high boots by Antonio Berardi, Marc Jacobs, Hermes, & Isabel Marant